 Additional Multivariate Regression Analyses

-In this part of the appendix, we complement the findings presented in the main text by conducting some multivariate regression analyses.
+In this section, we complement the findings presented in the main text by conducting some multivariate regression analyses.
 To do so, we created a stacked dataset, where each respondent is entered into the dataset three times, once for each electoral system.
 This allows us to directly compare the effects of gender and ideology on support for female candidates across all systems.

 We first consider the impact of gender and the electoral system.
 We include dummy variables for the open list electoral system and the panachage system (closed list is the reference), as well as interactions between gender and those electoral systems.
 The interactions allow us to see whether women are more likely to vote for women as the electoral system becomes more open, and the electoral system dummy variables indicate whether the same occurs for men.
 As individual characteristics, we include gender and dummy variables for ideological categories (Extreme Left, Center Left, Center Right, Extreme Right; Center is the reference category).
 We also add as a control the proportion of female candidates on the ballot faced by the respondent.
 More specifically, we estimate the following model, where index i denotes the individual and index S the electoral system: